Goal of Lab 7:

 Figure 7.7: Duration measurement

-Finally, phonation types differ in the overall clarity of the spectrogram – this has to do with the amount of noise in the signal, etc. Note down your impressions of overall clarity of the spectrogram of each phonation type.
+Finally, phonation types differ in the overall clarity of the spectrogram, which mainly has to do with the amount of noise in the signal.
+Note down your impressions of overall clarity of the spectrogram of each phonation type - e.g. how clear or blurry are the formants?

 LAB 7 REPORT